dylan-lang/opendylan/documentation/building-with-duim/source/callbacks.rst

 to be refreshed for whatever reason.
 This happens most commonly after adding or removing a task from the list, or loading in a new task list from a file on disk.
 The method refresh-task-frame takes an instance of <task-frame> as an argument and returns no values.
-For the Task List 1 project the definition is: `<callbacks.html#52283>`_.
 For the Task List 1 project, the ``note-task-selection-change`` method is
 defined: